juhan26/vertura-v2/README.md

-# ochi Clone Website
+# Vertura Clone Website

-This project is a clone website of ochi, built using React.js, Tailwind CSS, Framer Motion, GSAP, and Locomotive Scroll. ochi is a fictional brand known for its sleek and modern design, and this project aims to replicate its design and functionality.
+This project is a clone website of vertura, built using React.js, Tailwind CSS, Framer Motion, GSAP, and Locomotive Scroll. vertura is a fictional brand known for its sleek and modern design, and this project aims to replicate its design and functionality.

 ## Features